 Hunger and war: a young state suffers

 South Sudan declared its independence from the North on 9 July 2011.
 After decades of civil war, hope for peace and economic development sprouted.
 Unfortunately, any hope was dashed as early as December 2013.
-The battle for power between the supporters of President Salva Kiir Mayardit and his deputy, Riek Machar, escalated.
+The battle for power between the supporters of President Salva Kiir and his deputy, Riek Machar, escalated.
 The young state was plunged into a civil war that cost more than 400,000 people their lives.
 A peace treaty was officially signed on 22 February 2020, however the sporadic outbreaks of violence exposes the fragility of this peace.

 Water means life

 Help's objective is to provide the population of South Sudan with long-term support and to contribute to the sustainable development of the country.
 We support refugees, displaced persons and the local population in the Lakes State region.
 One of our priorities is treating malnourished children and pregnant women in our health centres.
 Special nutritional supplements help the children and expectant mothers to recover.

 In many regions, people also do not have access to clean drinking water and are at risk of diarrhoea, which can have devastating consequences.
 We are therefore building wells, emptying or securely closing full latrines and constructing new sanitary facilities where they are needed.
-By providing hygiene training courses alongside these measures and training pump mechanics, we ensure that people will be able to use and maintain the wells in the long term.
+Alongside these measures, we provide hygiene training courses and train pump mechanics.
+This way we ensure that people will be able to use and maintain the wells in the long term.

 Anyer Bulen Dit is 45 years old.
 She fled from the war, leaving her home village, Bor.
 She found refuge in Mingkaman.
 But due to poor hygiene conditions, there was a high risk of diseases such as cholera breaking out.
 Help showed the people in Mingkaman how to use latrines correctly and how to empty and close them, and ran hygiene training courses.
 Preparing food correctly to protect it from contamination and bacteria is also crucial for people’s health.
 “We’ve learnt a lot thanks to Help.
 Now we have a better chance of stopping cholera from breaking out and spreading.”